gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 How to install or verify Homebrew on your computer:

-1. Open your Terminal
+1. Open your Terminal.
 1. See if Homebrew is installed by running `brew -v`.
 You should see "Homebrew" and a version number.
 1. If not, download and install [Homebrew with the instructions](https://docs.brew.sh/Installation) for your operating system (Mac, Linux or Windows).
 1. Once you've installed Homebrew, repeat step 2 to verify.

 ### Mac Users: install XCode Command Line Tools

-1. Open your Terminal
+1. Open your Terminal.
 1. On a Mac, install XCode Command line tools by running `xcode-select --install`.
 1. After being prompted to start the installation, you'll be prompted again to accept a software license for the tools to download.